-Atlanta Unsafe Workplace Accident Lawyer
+Atlanta Unsafe Workplace Accident Lawyers

 According to the Bureau of Labor Statistics, private industry employers in Georgia reported over 78,000 nonfatal workplace injuries and illnesses in 2019 alone.
 That’s two and a half injuries for every 100 workers.
 Fatal work injuries that year totaled 207.
 Tragically, these numbers reflect a rising trend in the state over the past decade.